Updated September 9, 2023

 The popularity of CrossFit has soared, leading to some misconceptions and doubts among those unfamiliar with it or who have yet to try it themselves.
 This article will address and clarify five popular myths surrounding CrossFit.

 Myth #1: CrossFit causes Rhabdo.

-Myth #2: You have to “prepare” to start doing CrossFit.
+Myth #2: You have to “prepare” before starting CrossFit.

-Myth #4: CrossFit is mostly cardio and bodyweight movements.
+Myth #4: CrossFit primarily focuses on cardio and bodyweight movements.

-Myth #5 (for the ladies): CrossFit will make me too big or make me look manly.
+Myth #5 (for the ladies): CrossFit will make me too big or masculine-looking.

 Fact: Unless women take testosterone boosters or steroids, their bodies are biologically incapable of developing massive muscles like males due to hormonal differences.
 CrossFit helps build lean muscle, which has various health and physical benefits.
 Lean muscle aids in burning more calories, achieving a toned appearance and boosting metabolism.
 Embracing strength and becoming the healthiest version of oneself should be celebrated, as it has no downsides.